cullylarson/base-wordpress-project/readme.md

 You'll need to go through all the files and change any instances of `project_name` or something like that to your actual project name.

 Also, the package versions in `package.json` will likely be outdated.
-Make sure to install newer versions (e.g. by clearing the dependencies list and manually re-installing all of the packages)
+Make sure to install newer versions (e.g. by clearing the dependencies list and manually re-installing all of the packages). [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) is a nice tool for identifying outdated packages.

 ## Docker